logston/plottags/README.rst

 |downloads| |license|

-A command line utility for viewing the trend of commit tagging over time.
+A command line utility for viewing the trend of commit tagging within a repository over time.